owntracks/recorder/README.md

 `--precision` overrides the compiled-in default.
 (See "Precision" later.)

 `--geokey` sets the API key for reverse geo lookups.
-We support Google (legacy) and OpenCage which we recommend [OpenCage](doc/OPENCAGE.md).
+We support Google (legacy) and [OpenCage](doc/OPENCAGE.md) which we recommend.
 We also support [revgeod].
 You will require an API key for the first two.
 For backwards-compatibility the API key for Google is used "as is", whereas you prefix the OpenCage API key with the string `"opencage:"`:
 ```
 --geokey "opencage:xxxxxxxxxxxxxxxxxxxxxx"      # for OpenCage
 --geokey "xxxxxxxxxxxxxxxxxxxxxx"               # for Google